New to Road Scholar? Sign up

 ‘50s-era American cars speed alongside miles of golden beaches, while colonial mansions and revolutionary graffiti line the cobblestone streets of Havana – a city frozen in time.
 When the sun sets, lovers stroll down the seaside promenade, and sultry Afro-Cuban beats escape the salsa clubs to make the city come alive.
 Outside Havana, the island boasts swaths of untouched tropical wilderness, filled to the brim with rare and colorful birds.
 Colonial fortresses dot the countryside, and centuries-old Spanish architecture dominates most city centers.

-We have been taking Americans to Cuba since 1997, and we’re experts at navigating the complex rules and regulations around travel to Cuba.
+Road Scholar has been taking Americans to Cuba since 1997, and our experts help navigate the complex rules and regulations around travel to the island.
 See answers to questions you may have about traveling to Cuba or read below to learn more about this intriguing destination.

 “Havana is a fascinating city, starting to emerge from a time warp and bursting with new-found energy.
 The Cubans have unquenchable spirit, and are filled with joy.
 The experience will exceed your wildest expectations.”